-"The 7 Sacraments touch all the stages and all the
+"The seven Sacraments touch all the stages and all the

 BAPTISM FOR CHILDREN & YOUTH AGES 7 TO 18 YEARS

-1ST EUCHARIST (1st Communion)
+FIRST EUCHARIST (First Communion)

 In order for an adolescent to begin preparing for Confirmation, he or she must be currently enrolled in the 10th grade and at least 15 years of age.
 Reception of the Sacrament of Confirmation will occur in the spring of the year in which the candidate has completed the preparation.